Anxious, Destructive or Fighting Cats – Is Feliway the Answer?

 Is It Time to Try Feliway

 When I moved with my little menagerie to an apartment facing the sea, the cats had quite an adjustment to make.
 Reina the dog was delighted.
-Our walks now take us along a wild coastal path but the cats went from having their own garden to being housebound with only a tiny patio to sunbathe in.
+Our walks now take us along a wild coastal path where she can sniff and paddle in rock pools to her heart’s content.
+The cats, however, went from having their own garden to being housebound with only a tiny patio to sunbathe in.

 Lili took it all in her stride, nothing fazes that old lady.
 But the two young males, Spike and Stewy, were very upset, and boy, did they make sure I knew it.

 They prowled the apartment yowling for days on end.
-Walls are thin here and if I can hear the neighbours bathing their kids, it’s for sure that they can hear my furbabies screaming to get out at all hours of the day and night.
-Not only were my boys very stressed and unhappy, but my new neighbours would soon be banging down my door if I could not get the cats to settle.
+Walls are thin here and if I can hear the neighbors bathing their kids, I know for sure that they can hear my furbabies screaming to get out at all hours of the day and night.
+Not only were my boys very stressed and unhappy, but my new neighbors would soon be banging down my door if I could not get the cats to settle.